 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
 Please see our full disclosure for further information.

 Looking for the printable?
 Simply scroll down and request it using the sign-up form!

 Ever since our three-year-old spotted some plastic eggs at the dollar store a little while back, she’s been really excited about any crafts and activities involving Easter eggs!
 She’s even been hiding round and egg-shaped toys all around the house and taking her younger siblings on “Easter egg hunts” to find them.

 So naturally, she was thrilled when she saw me creating this Easter egg printable and immediately asked if we could take out the markers to do some colouring!

 Colouring is one thing you can do with this printable, but there are so many other possibilities!
-Download the files using the form at the bottom of this article, then scroll to find ideas suitable for every age group!
+So download the files using the form below, then scroll down to find ideas suitable for every age group!